 Below is a list of frequently asked questions in regards to academic internships.
-For more information regarding academic internships, please view the Academic Internship Manual for Students 2018-19
+For more information regarding academic internships, please view the Academic Internship Student Manual 2019-2020

 An academic internship at Loyola connects the internship experience to an academic course in the student’s major or an area of interest.
 There are over forty academic internship courses for undergraduate students.
 Students must register for an academic internship course in order to receive academic credit for an internship at Loyola.

 Currently the programs that require an academic internship include: HSM, HMSV, SOWK, ENVS.
 Please consult with your academic advisor to confirm.

 Requirements vary depending on the course.
 For example, some academic internship courses require you to be in your third or fourth year, and some require pre-requisite courses.
 To find more details about the academic internship course in your program, please find the program site and contact person here.

 The process varies depending on the program.
 For example, some academic internship courses have a list of past internship sites, while others encourage you to find your own internship, working with the Career Development Center.
 To find more details about the academic internship course in your program, please find the program site and contact person here.